tomsaleeba/sails-hook-api-version/README.md

 ## Assumptions
  1. you're using the hook from the start for a new project.
 You can use it for existing projects, it might require more work to add though.
  1. you have Blueprint shadow routes enabled
+ 1. your Sails.js project is basically a HTTP API, i.e. you selected `Empty` when you generated a new Sails project.
+No testing against a "full" Sails web app (with MVC) has been done yet.

 ## TODO
  1. work out how to handle deleted fields in a given Model.
 This requires that the model can still store the old field but requests for newer versions don't include it.
 Perhaps we can add an optional config param that defines which version is the `default`, so you can pin that to a version and write helpers for newer versions.